tylertian123/RobotPathfinder/README.md

 There are currently 3 major versions of RobotPathfinder (v1, v2 and v3):
 * v1 is outdated and inaccurate.
 You should never use it.
 * v2 has been extensively used and tested and is stable.
 * v3 is still in its alpha stage.
-It uses native code to speed up execution and is on average 4 times as fast as v2.
+It uses native code to speed up execution and is on average 4 times as fast as v2. ***Usage is not recommended at this moment.
+V3 has been known to crash (see [issue #27](https://github.com/Arctos6135/RobotPathfinder/issues/27)) and the API is still undergoing rapid development with no documentation for many classes.***

 ## Usage
 Every release contains 3 jars, 1 zip, and numerous dynamic libraries: